MTayyab10/How-to-Start-a-Start-up/README.md

 **You should think about this above.**

-### While a student
+### While a Student

  Being a student one of the two biggest advantages are:
    - You probably have better intuition about which markets are likely to start growing rapidly than older people do.
    - Another thing that students usually don't understand, or it takes awhile,
    - You can not create a market that does not want to exist.
    - You can basically change everything in a start-up but the market, so you should actually do some thinking to be sure that the market you're going after is going to grow and be there.
    - you've got a very good perspective on new technology.
    - Think about new ideas.
    - And learning to have good ideas takes a while,
    - So start working on that right now.
 That's one thing we hear from people all the time, that they wish they had done more of as a student.

 ### Right Market